Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 The Board of Advisors is a collection of Departmental Representatives charged with introduction, discussion, and authorization of laws and policies for the entire Nova Corporation.
 Members of the Class-X Overwatch are inheritly not a part of the Board of Advisors, as the Board of Advisors reports to them directly.

-### Membership
+### BoA Representatives
+> The limit of members in the Board of Advisors is 42 Representatives split up into groups of 7 across the 6 groups (Security Corps, Innovation Department, Regulations Department, Engineering Department, Department of Operations, Red Wolves).
 * Representatives must be a member of the Department they intend to represent.
-* Representatives must have good standing within their Department and the Corporation.
+* Representatives must have good standing within their Department and the Corporation, removal from their department they are representing means an automatic removal from the Board of Advisors, unless through special cases allowed by the Class-X Overwatch.
+* Each Department is guaranteed two voting members.
+* Each Department is given a maximum of seven voting members, not including the Departments Class - X.
-* Amount of Representatives are controlled by the Class-X of the Department they are representing.
+* The amount of Representatives is controlled by the Class-X of the Department they are representing.

-* Personnel ranking Class-O and above who are not within a department are granted the ability to become a Representative, as an Independent or "NCM Representative".
+### Removal of BoA Members
+> Changes to departmental representation may be done at the 1st of each given month, or the earliest possible time, for the remainder of the month.
+A Voting Member may not be removed unless said voting member:
+* Is removed from their representative department, OR their removal from BoA is approved by their department's Directorate or Class - X representative.
+* Is not regularly voting on proposals.
+* Is otherwise ineligible for their position through other proposals.

+### BoA Rules
+* Representatives must show respect to each other.
+* Representatives must maintain professionalism within their proposals.
+* Representatives must issue a show an opinion (Aye or Nay) and must state their reason for their vote on a minimum of 1 out of every 2 global votes, or else risk dismissal from the Board of Advisors.
+* Voting Members may not be punished in any means due to their voting position in the Board of Advisors.
+* Any Voting Members who vote on a given proposal may not be changed by anyone other than the original Voting Member, even if they have been removed from BoA.
+* Only Regulations Department personnel ranking as Senior Regulating Official and above may be able to announce new proposals to the Department Legislation voting channel.
+Only the Legislative Head Leader+ may add proposals from the Department Legislation voting channel to the Nova Corporation Law discord server, unless specifically told by the Legislative Head Leader+ that it is okay to do so.

-### Procedure
+### BoA Voting
-> Example Format
+As a member of the Board of Advisors you have been given the ability to make and vote on proposals.
+Below are the formats accompanied with examples.

 **LAW PROPOSAL:**
 A Proposal is a formal act of legality for the Class-X Overwatch to follow.